 Rafael Dolis is the only non-Marmol pitcher on this team that I could see running away from the pack.
 While his BB/K rate is in the wrong area at the moment (eight free passes, five strikeouts), he hasn't walked anyone over his last seven appearances.
 If he can command the strike zone, he has a chance to stick.
 James Russell I'm less excited about; right-handed batters are hitting .306 against him over his career, and that could lead to some messiness in the ninth.
 And you can forget about Kerry Wood, who's handed out four runs and three walks in his two appearances off the DL.

 Here's my bottom line: if you're looking to roster any Cubs reliever right now, it might as well be Dolis (for the current day) or Marmol (for Chicago hope down the line).
 I'm not interested in anyone else.
 If you have a different take on the North Side, please share your wisdom in the comments.

-Inge is a hero, Cordero a zero (USP)• It's time to get Francisco Cordero out of the ninth inning in Toronto.
+It's time to get Francisco Cordero out of the ninth inning in Toronto.
 People are getting hurt.
 Ballgames are being handed away.
 Coco Puff allowed a five-spot in Oakland on Tuesday night, capped by Brandon Inge's walk-off grand slam (hey, Inge could do it to anyone).
 Cordero has been scored on in four straight outings, and his 2012 pitching line is not suitable viewing for anyone under 21.
 Call this guy a cab.